What is Pupil Premium?

 The current level of Service Premium is £310 per eligible child, identified in the spring school census.

-If you feel your child is eligible under any of these categories, please speak to either Mrs Elliss (Business Manager) or Mr Dodd (Headteacher).
+If you feel your child is eligible under any of these categories, please speak to Mr Dodd (Headteacher).

 Our strategy for using the pupil premium this year can be found here: Pupil Premium Strategy.
 This document also describes how we spent our Pupil Premium allocation last year.